Constanza

 The closet door swung open.

-Constanza tried to speak, but Lyric grabbed her by the collar and yanked her out.
-Mel tried to intervene, but Lyric shoved her back.
+Before Constanza could speak, Lyric grabbed her by the collar and dragged her out.
+Mel tried to intervene, but Lyric shoved her hard enough to send her stumbling backward.

 “Bitch!”
-Lyric shrieked, still clutching Constanza’s hair, which had come loose and now hung wildly around her shoulders.
-She clawed at her, leaving a stinging scratch across Constanza’s neck.
+Lyric screamed, still clutching Constanza’s hair, which had come loose and now hung wildly around her shoulders.
+Lyric clawed at her neck, leaving behind a sharp burning scratch.

 The two of them hit the floor in a tangled mess.
 Lyric, still gripping Constanza’s hair, started kicking wildly, trying to land a hit.
 Desperate to break free, Constanza swung blindly.
 Two punches landed, hard, against Lyric’s face, and her grip finally loosened.